iambibro/IISC/README.md

-# User Session Management System
+# User Session Management System application

 The User Session Management System is a web application built using the MERN (MongoDB, Express, React, Node) stack.
 It provides user authentication, session management, and a dashboard with map functionality